Value Measurement for Health Care

 This program focuses on the role of value measurement as part of a strategic agenda to transform quality and cost in health care.
-Other aspects of this agenda include organizing into integrated practice units around patient medical conditions, moving to bundled prices for care cycles, and integrating care delivery across facilities.
+Other aspects of this agenda include organizing into integrated practice units around patient medical conditions, moving to value-based bundled prices for care cycles, and integrating care delivery across facilities.

 You will explore the strategic and organizational challenges in implementing a value measurement system, including:

 - Organizing and staffing a project for measurement of costs and outcomes

 - Defining the medical condition and the care cycle

 - Identifying the set of outcomes that matter to patients using the outcome measures hierarchy

 - Mapping the processes of care and associated costs using the TDABC methodology

 - Developing a data collection infrastructure to record outcomes and resource use

 - Utilizing outcomes and cost data to innovate and improve care delivery and to enable bundled reimbursement models